 Karen J. Lesser, MS Biological Sciences ’05

-Karen joined the graduate program in Evolution, Ecology and Organismal Biology at the University of California, Riverside, where she is currently pursuing her Ph.D. in the laboratory of Dr. Marlene Zuk.
+Karen joined the graduate program in Evolution, Ecology and Organismal Biology at the University of California, Riverside to pursue her Ph.D. in the laboratory of Dr. Marlene Zuk.

 Tricia Litwiler, MS Biological Sciences ’99